 How to Create a Google Sheets and Wrike Integration Flow

-From here, we will set up the integration between Google Sheets and Wrike using Yoom.
+From here, we will set up the integration of Google Sheets and Wrike using Yoom.

 The setup this time is "When a row is updated in Google Sheets, the task in Wrike is also updated."